In The Press

 Beth Wheeler, owner of the birdhouse chick said the outdoor living trend and humans’ organic need to interact with wildlife is fueling sales.
 She started her online boutique, based in Dallas, in 2008.

-“When I started, bird feeders, they were popular, sure, but now it’s just a crazy trend,” she said.
-“People are just so much more in tune with their outdoor space.
-I think it’s great that people are becoming more aware of their environment.”
+“When we first opened, bird feeders were popular, but now it’s a crazy-big trend,” she said.
+“People are so much more in tune with their outdoor spaces.
+It's quite an awesome turn that more folks are becoming aware of their environment.”

 The Birdhouse Chick Featured in Atlanta Home Improvement Magazine